Summer Movie Night

 All are welcome to this nonprofessional, self-supporting, multiracial, apolitical gathering of individuals looking to do something about their drinking problem.

 “Giving the Sense” is an opportunity to wrestle more with what our pastors have to say on Sunday mornings in their preaching.
 Join with other Partners in Mission for conversation about what we’ve heard and how we feel called to respond.
-Check out Nehemiah 8:8 to see the source of this event’s name.
+Check out Nehemiah 8:8 to see the source of this discussion’s name.

 Our men’s bible study group meets each week for a traditional study of the scripture and daily lives.
 Join us at Cross of Grace in the Fellowship Hall.